 Adderall belongs to a class of drugs called central nervous system stimulants.
 Hence, the drug increases levels of the brain chemical dopamine.
 Consequently, it activates the body’s fight-or-flight responses.
 As a result, it stimulates the brain.
 Moreover, the chemical makeup of Adderall is similar to methamphetamine and MDMA.

-Because Adderall increases dopamine levels, it can create a feeling of euphoria.
-Therefore, teens and young adults use stimulant drugs like Adderall recreationally, to get high.
+Because it increases dopamine levels, it can create a feeling of euphoria.
+Therefore, teens and young adults use stimulant drugs recreationally, to get high.
 They typically crush the pills and snort them, or mix them with water and inject them.

-Furthermore, they sometimes mix Adderall with alcohol and other drugs.
-As a result, the negative interactions can be life-threatening.
+Furthermore, they sometimes mix this drug with alcohol and other drugs.
+As a result, the negative drug interaction can be life-threatening.

-In addition, Adderall increases alcohol tolerance.
-Because Adderall makes teens feel more awake and alert, it’s difficult for them to tell how drunk they are getting when they consume alcohol.
+In addition, it increases alcohol tolerance.
+Because this drug makes teens feel more awake and alert, it’s difficult for them to tell how drunk they are getting when they consume alcohol.
 Therefore, Adderall high side effects are concerning.
 The risk of overdose and teen alcohol poisoning increases.

 Adderall Use Among Young Adults